lpabon/kubeup/README.md

 # Kubeup
 Simple Kubernetes on CentOS 7 based on [kubeadm](http://kubernetes.io/docs/admin/kubeadm/).
 Default setup is a single master with three nodes

+> NOTE: Currently libvirt only.
+Support for VirtualBox will be available soon

 ## Requirements

 Install qemu-kvm, libvirt, vagrant-libvirt, and ansible